 Abstract

-Background and Aim: Culturally responsive education, grounded in sociocultural theory, affirms that learning is mediated by cultural tools, social interaction, and community knowledge systems.
-In the Philippines, Indigenous Peoples Education (IPEd) requires teachers to navigate culturally diverse classrooms while integrating Indigenous Knowledge Systems into instruction.
-However, many educators assigned to IPEd-implementing schools lack specialized training in this area.
-This study explored the lived experiences of non-IPED teachers in schools serving Subanen learners, focusing on their expectations, preparations, pedagogical approaches, challenges, coping mechanisms, and perceived administrative support.
+Background and Aim: Culturally responsive education, grounded in sociocultural theory, emphasizes that learning is mediated by cultural tools, social interaction, and community knowledge.
+In the Philippines, Indigenous Peoples Education (IPEd) requires teachers to integrate Indigenous Knowledge Systems and Practices into classroom instruction.
+However, many non-IPED teachers assigned to IPEd-implementing schools have limited specialized preparation.
+This study explored the lived experiences of non-IPED teachers working with Subanen learners, focusing on their expectations, preparations, pedagogical practices, challenges, coping strategies, and perceived administrative support.

-Materials and Methods: This qualitative case study, anchored in Merriam's (2009) framework, involved ten non-IPED teachers from IPEd-implementing schools in the District of Sominot, Zamboanga del Sur, selected through purposive sampling.
-Data were collected through semi-structured interviews, field observations, and document analysis, and were analyzed using thematic analysis guided by Vygotsky's (1978) sociocultural theory.
+Materials and Methods: This qualitative case study was guided by Merriam’s case study framework and Vygotsky’s sociocultural theory.
+Ten non-IPED teachers from IPEd-implementing schools in the District of Sominot, Zamboanga del Sur, Philippines, were selected through purposive sampling.
+Data were gathered through semi-structured interviews, field observations, and document analysis.
+The data were analyzed using thematic analysis to identify recurring patterns across participants’ intercultural teaching experiences.

-Results: The findings revealed three interconnected dimensions of teachers' experiences.
-First, teachers entered IPEd assignments with apprehension rooted in cultural unfamiliarity, prompting self-initiated preparations including community immersion and self-directed cultural learning.
-Second, their pedagogical adaptations—contextualization, translanguaging, use of indigenous materials, and collaborative learning—demonstrated efforts to create culturally mediated learning environments.
-Third, persistent challenges comprising language barriers, scarcity of culturally appropriate materials, cultural dissonance, and geographic constraints were managed through community engagement, peer collaboration, personal reflexivity, and resourcefulness.
-Administrative support remained limited to encouragement without adequate resources, training, or consistent policy implementation.
+Results: The findings revealed three interrelated dimensions of teachers’ experiences.
+First, teachers entered IPEd assignments with apprehension caused by unfamiliarity with Subanen language, culture, and community practices; this led them to pursue self-initiated preparation through community immersion, consultation with elders, and independent cultural learning.
+Second, teachers developed culturally responsive pedagogical practices, including lesson contextualization, translanguaging, use of local and Indigenous materials, and peer-assisted learning.
+These approaches helped create culturally mediated learning environments.
+Third, teachers continued to face language barriers, limited culturally appropriate materials, cultural dissonance, and geographic constraints.
+They managed these challenges through community engagement, peer collaboration, personal reflection, and resourcefulness.
+Administrative support was generally limited to encouragement and basic resources, with insufficient contextualized training, materials, and consistent policy implementation.

 Article Details